cds-snc/gcds-docs/src/en/components/breadcrumbs/use-case.md

 date: 'git Last Modified'
 ---

+Breadcrumbs is a required component for Canada.ca pages.

 Check out use cases for breadcrumbs to see if they fit the problem you're solving for.

 ## Problems breadcrumbs solve